cboudereau/category-theory-for-dotnet-programmers/4 Kleisli Categories/README.md

 # 4 Kleisli Categories

-The Writer is useful to hide the log for the caller (in the function signature).
+The Writer example (log every function call) is useful to hide the log for the caller (in the function signature).
-Only adapted functions return a string inside the Writer.
+Only adapted functions return a string (the log) inside the Writer.
 To adapt 2 functions, we need a kleisli composition (fish operator) that help us to use standard function (upper and words) inside the Writer.

 ## Personal notes (not in this book, but useful I think to get it)